koto-lang/koto/docs/language/maps.md

 When using inline syntax, if there's a value available that matches a key's name, then declaring the value is optional.

+When using inline syntax, declaring a value for a key is optional.
+The runtime will look for a value that matches the key's name, and then copy it into the map.

 ```koto
 bar = 'hi!'
 m = {foo: 42, bar, baz: -1}